-Overview: Airbnb migrated from Mocha to Jest.
 Running our test suite with Mocha took 12+ minutes.
-In CI with our beefy build machines (32 cores) we’re able to run the entire Jest suite in 4 minutes 30 seconds.
+In CI with our beefy build machines we’re now able to run the entire Jest suite in 4 minutes 30 seconds.

 We’d been using Mocha at Airbnb since September 2013, but due to increasing growing pains, we’ve recently migrated from Mocha to Jest.
 The migration actually turned out to require minimal changes to our tests and infrastructure, and provided a myriad of benefits.